Sabrin0/exp_final/README.md

 - *BallState*: By which the command manager is up to date regarding the position of the robot wrt the tracked ball.
 Once the robot is sufficiently near to the ball, in the command manager the specific location is stored.

 - *cmd_vel*: By which the robot movement is controlled in order to reach the ball.
 Publishing directly on the aforementioned topic, the Navigation Stack *loses its priority*.

+Moreover by subscribing to the topic */scan*, if an obstacle is detected close to the robot the tracking is interrupted.
+This prevents getting stuck against the wall.

 #### Follow Wall Service ([follow_wall.py](https://github.com/Sabrin0/exp_final/blob/main/scripts/follow_wall.py))
 ![laser](/assets/laser.jpeg)